4 Introduction to Microbial Genomics

 • Does the host genomes show any clinically relevant variants which could impact how the pathogen would affect them?

-FINALLY: Integrate the data in a synthesis of all available data types.
+Finally: Integrate the data in a synthesis of all available data types.
 E.g.: osteology, archaeology, isotopes etc.

 4.7 Resources